 Popular Employer Salaries for Senior ASIC Design Engineer

 Popular Skills for Senior ASIC Design Engineer

-Senior ASIC Design Engineers note just a narrow range of job skills.
-Most notably, skills in Engineering Design, Semiconductor, verilog, Verilog Vhdl, and Engineering Design are correlated to pay that is above average.
-Skills that seem to negatively impact pay include Perl, Engineering Design, and Verilog Vhdl.
-The majority of those who know Engineering Design, Semiconductor also know Engineering Design and Verilog Vhdl.
+Survey results suggest that Senior ASIC Design Engineers use a fairly large toolkit of professional skills.
+Most notably, skills in Engineering Design, Engineering Design, Semiconductor, verilog, and Verilog Vhdl are correlated to pay that is above average.
+Skills that pay less than market rate include Perl and Verilog Vhdl.
+For most people, competency in Engineering Design, Semiconductor indicates knowledge of Engineering Design and Verilog Vhdl.